MagnusHJK/SemesterOppgaveProgutvikling/README.md

 ## Built With

-* [Dropwizard](http://www.dropwizard.io/1.0.2/docs/) - The web framework used
+* [JavaFX](https://openjfx.io/) - JavaFX is a software platform for creating and delivering desktop applications
 * [Maven](https://maven.apache.org/) - Dependency Management
-* [ROME](https://rometools.github.io/rome/) - Used to generate RSS Feeds

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning